rbbarbosa/Petit/tutorial/p6_code_generation.md

 2. The code generator already compiles functions like ``func(integer i) = 10`` where the expression consists of a single ``Natural`` value.
 Modify the code generator to support the ``Identifier`` case of expressions.
 It should then be able to compile the program ``identity(integer n) = n`` by generating code that reads a variable into a temporary register.

 3. Implement code generation for the multiplication operation.
-The code generation process for this operation can be outlined with the following pseudocode:
+The generation process for this operation can be outlined with the following pseudocode:
     * ``t1 = codegen_expression(left child)``
     * ``t2 = codegen_expression(right child)``
     * ``new_temporary =`` result of multiplying ``t1 * t2``